Slovenia: Animals

 There are 13 domestic animals native to Slovenia, of eight species (hen, pig, dog, horse, sheep, goat, honey bee, and cattle).
 Among these are the Karst Shepherd, the Carniolan honeybee, and the Lipizzan horse.
 The marble trout or marmorata (Salmo marmoratus) is an indigenous Slovenian fish.
 Extensive breeding programmes have been introduced to repopulate the marble trout into lakes and streams invaded by non-indigenous species of trout.
 Slovenia is also home to the wels catfish.

 More than 2,400 fungal species have been recorded from Slovenia and, since that figure does not include lichen-forming fungi, the total number of Slovenian fungi already known is undoubtedly much higher.
 Many more remain to be discovered.

 Slovenia is the second most-forested country in Europe, with 60.4% of the territory covered by forests.
 The forests are an important natural resource, and logging is kept to a minimum.
 In the interior of the country are typical Central European forests, predominantly oak and beech.
 In the mountains, spruce, fir, and pine are more common.
 Pine trees grow on the Karst Plateau, although only one-third of the region is covered by pine forest.
 The lime/linden tree, common in Slovenian forests, is a national symbol.
 The tree line is at 1700 to 1,800 m.

 In the Alps, flowers such as Daphne blagayana, gentians (Gentiana clusii, Gentiana froelichii), Primula auricula, edelweiss (the symbol of Slovene mountaineering), Cypripedium calceolus, Fritillaria meleagris (snake's head fritillary), and Pulsatilla grandis are found.

-Slovenia harbors many plants of ethnobotanically useful groups.
+Slovenia is home to many plants from ethnobotanically useful groups.
 Of 59 known species of ethnobotanical importance, some species such as Aconitum napellus, Cannabis sativa and Taxus baccata are restricted for use as per the Official Gazette of the Republic of Slovenia.